Professor of Kinesiology

 - Goshen Coordinated School Health Committee

-- CPR certified by the American Red Cross
+- FA and CPR certified by the American Red Cross

 - Elkhart County Childhood Obesity Initiative (Healthy Schools Work Group) (2009-2012)